Back to Blog

 These are non-negotiable when customers or regulators expect traceability — common for solo founders in professional services, health-adjacent, and fintech workflows.

-When API-only models are insufficient (latency, cost at volume, data residency), solo founders deploy hardened open-weight agents — often referred to in the market as Hermes-class setups:
+When API-only models are insufficient (latency, cost at volume, data residency), solo founders deploy hardened open-source or open-weight agents.
+In 2026, the two names worth understanding are Hermes and OpenClaw:

 Provider comparison: Hermes / agent setup in Singapore · CRM + AI workflow